 24 Things To Do That You're Missing Out On In Concord, New Hampshire

-Concord, New Hampshire is a capital steeped in history and riverside charm.
-Settled in 1659 and incorporated as Rumford in 1733, it adopted the name Concord in 1765 to symbolize harmony after a boundary dispute—an event remembered to this day.
-Designated the state capital in 1808, it still holds legislative sessions in its original 1819 chamber, making it the oldest U.S. statehouse in continuous use.
+The story starts in 1659 when early Penacook (Abenaki) people settled around the Merrimack river.
+It was incorporated as Rumford in 1733 and adopted the name Concord in 1765 to symbolize harmony after a boundary dispute.
+Designated the state capital in 1808, Concord still holds legislative sessions in its original 1819 chamber, making it the oldest U.S. statehouse in continuous use.

 Important Information: